Raziel90/DeepRL_Continuous_Control/README.md

 - In the Actor the hidden units use `ReLU` and `Tanh` for the output layer to guarantee an action space $\in [-1, 1]$.
 For the critic there is no output transfer function, but the hidden units use `LeakyReLU` reducing the insurgence of dead neurons during training.

 #### The training implementation uses:
-- learning rate for actor and critic of `1e-4` while it uses `1e-3` for training the std parameters.
+- learning rate for actor and critic of `1e-4`.
 - We implement 2 different versions of the ReplayBuffer: with and without priority.
 - We use a discount factor $\gamma$ = `0.99` to improve the longtermism of the agent.
 - The Target network is updated from the local network with $\tau$ = `0.01`